 The reality of fasting is not deprivation of food and water for this is only the fasting of the stomach.
 Rather, what is required is to gain taqwa and that is not to mix sin with good deeds for that taints the whole action.
 It is not by pure coincidence that Rajab, one of the sacred months comes two months before Ramaḍān.
 Whilst Shabān (the month before Ramaḍān) helps to prepare, in one perspective, our bodies, as it was month the Prophet fasted most in.
 But Rajab is there to help us with our souls.
 So let us fast at least Mondays and Thursdays preventing ourselves from sinning during daylight hours.
 Let it be these two days that we do not watch TV, that we lower our gaze, we imprison our tongues from soiling it with lying and backbiting.
-And let us replace it by reading more Qur’ān, making more dhikr and praying to Allāh more.
+And let us, instead, read more Qur’ān, make more dhikr and pray to Allāh more.
 And if we were to sin, then let us make tawbah.
 As one of the scholars said:

 If you sin on a fasting day.
 Then there is no difference between the day you fasted and day you did not.
 If you sin, make tawbah, for a patched garment is better than a torn one.

-Indeed, the month of Rajab is the key that opens up the months of goodness and baraka that proceed it.
+Indeed, the month of Rajab is the key that opens up the months of goodness and barakah that succeed it.
 So great it is, that from the four sacred months, some of the scholars considered Rajab to be best from them.
 So let us not treat this month like any month and strive to make the best out of Ramaḍān.

 Islam21c requests all the readers of this article, and others, to share it on your facebook, twitter, and other platforms to further spread our efforts.

 Refer to Nidaa Ar-Rayaan, Vol2, Dr S Afaani